Explore Your Options for a Total Hip Revision

 A total hip revision is a procedure that removes an older hip prosthesis and replaces it with a new one.
 A doctor may recommend hip revision surgery if pain has returned, the prosthesis has worn out, an infection is present, or a hip dislocation or fracture has occurred.

-Susquehanna Health Orthopedics is dedicated to the care and treatment of patients with a wide range of hip problems.
-Our experienced orthopedic surgeons perform the latest procedures for hip revision in Williamsport and Wellsboro, PA.
-If you’d like to schedule a consultation, Find a Provider at Susquehanna Health.
+We are dedicated to the care and treatment of patients with a wide range of hip problems.
+Our experienced orthopaedic surgeons perform the latest procedures for hip revision in Williamsport and Wellsboro, PA.

 Why Is a Total Hip Revision Performed?